-During a time of great uncertainty and division, more of us than ever before are struggling to find purpose and meaning in our lives.
+Many of us have faced times in life where we struggle to find purpose and meaning.
 We might feel scared, stressed, isolated or alone – or that we don’t really know who we are or what we want.
-What we’re experiencing, according to social scientist Brené Brown, is a spiritual crisis of disconnection.
+What we’re experiencing through these feelings, according to social scientist Brené Brown, is a spiritual crisis of disconnection.
 In Braving the Wilderness, Brown explains that true belonging requires us to believe in ourselves to the point where we’re comfortable being a part of something, but also happy standing alone when necessary.
 In a world where we often aim for perfectionism and pleasing, staying quiet and trying to fit can often feel like the easier option.
 Packed with stories of courage, vulnerability, love, and empathy, this book will inspire you to be comfortable in who you are – and by being yourself, find true belonging.

 Most of us know we probably have too much ‘stuff’ – which might be why minimalist living has become increasingly popular recently.
 But the beauty of minimalism isn’t in what it takes away – it’s in what it gives, and in The More of Less, Joshua Becker helps you recognize the huge benefits of owning less.
 Excess consumption doesn’t bring happiness; it only brings about a tiring demand for more, and our possessions result in more chores, more cleaning, more managing and organising.
 Becker’s message is that to make room in your life for what you really want, you have to declutter.
 This book is packed with advice on finding your own minimalist style, prioritising the life you really want, and not being distracted by ‘stuff’.
 Life is better lived with less, he writes, and in order to maximise happiness, we need to minimise possession.